CSIRO Purchase Order terms and conditions for supply of Goods and/or Services

 7.4 This clause applies during and for 7 years from the end of this Contract.

-8.2 The Contract does not affect the Supplier’s or CSIRO’s ownership of Intellectual Property rights in any pre-existing material.
-However, the Supplier grants to CSIRO a permanent, irrevocable, royalty-free, non-exclusive licence (including a right of sublicence) to use, reproduce, publish, adapt and exploit the pre-existing material anywhere in the world insofar as it relates to and is necessary for CSIRO’s full use of the Contract Material and for full benefit of the Contract.
+8.2 The Contract does not affect the Supplier’s or CSIRO’s ownership of its Background IP.
+However, the Supplier grants to CSIRO a perpetual, irrevocable, royalty-free, non-exclusive licence (including a right of sublicence) to use, reproduce, publish, adapt and exploit the Background IP anywhere in the world insofar as it relates to and is necessary for CSIRO’s full use of the Contract Material and for full benefit of the Contract.

-8.3 In conjunction with the Goods, the Supplier grants an irrevocable, permanent, worldwide licence (including a right of sublicence) to use any software provided as part of the Goods to enable CSIRO to obtain maximum value under this Contract.
+8.3 In conjunction with the Goods, the Supplier grants an irrevocable, permanent, worldwide licence (including a right of sublicence) to use any software provided as part of the Goods to enable CSIRO to use the Goods.

 Confidentiality and disclosure of information